-T.SCNCFG Improper security configuration settings may exist in the IT System the TOE monitors.
+T.SCNCFG Improper security configuration settings may exist in the IT System the

+TOE monitors.

-The O.IDACTS objective counters this threat by requiring the TOE collect and store static configuration information that might be indicative of a configuration setting change.
+The O.IDSCAN objective counters this threat by requiring a TOE, that contains a Scanner, collect and store static configuration information that might be indicative of a configuration setting change.
+The ST will state whether this threat must be addressed by a Scanner.